theolujay/appa/docs/architecture.md

 8. Logs persisted before WebSocket publication.
 9. Uploaded archives extracted into isolated per-upload directories.
 10. Platform and user workloads share a network, not a process.
-11. CLI ships source to the instance via rsync; the API remains the sole deployment authority — all builds, container lifecycle, and route management happen server-side.
+11. CLI ships source to the server via rsync; the API remains the sole deployment authority — all builds, container lifecycle, and route management happen server-side.
 12. `setup`/`apply` are idempotent.